Topic: Vaccine safety and performance

 This report provides a review of all aspects of influenza vaccine research and development, financing, manufacturing, efficacy, safety, regulatory issues, procurement, distribution, usage, public education, consumer acceptance, and public policy. …

 Author: Center for Infectious Disease Research & Policy

 - Comprehensive Cervical Cancer Prevention and Control: A Healthier Future for Girls and Women

-This WHO Guidance Note advocates for a comprehensive approach to cervical cancer prevention and control and is aimed at senior policy makers and programme managers.
-It describes the need to deliver effective interventions across the female life …
+This World Health Organization Guidance Note advocates for a comprehensive approach to cervical cancer prevention and control and is aimed at senior policy makers and programme managers.
+It describes the need to deliver effective interventions …

 Author: World Health Organization

 - Continuing Increases in Autism Reported to California's Developmental Services System

 This study, published in the journal Archives of General Psychiatry, evaluates the rates of autism in California following the discontinued use of thimerosal in childhood vaccines.
 ABSTRACT ONLY.
 (Learn how users in developing countries …

 - Cotton Rats Previously Immunized With a Chimeric RSV FG Glycoprotein Develop Enhanced Pulmonary Pathology When Infected With RSV, a Phenomenon not Encountered Following Immunization With Vaccinia-RSV Recombinants or RSV